 It may seem odd to include genre and audience as key ingredients in a story.
 However, knowing where your book will be shelved in the bookstore and who will be reading it is critical information for a writer.
 Nothing could be more frustrating than getting to the stage where you’re looking for an agent or publisher and being told the story is well-written, but they’re just not sure where it fits.
 The more you identify up front, the less you have to rework on the back end.

-In the next series of posts, I’ll delve into each of these critical ingredients in more detail.
+This was just a high-level overview.
+I’ll delve into each of these critical ingredients in more detail in later posts.